 Since 2018, Hamel has made El Paso home focusing his energy on photographing the root causes and effects of climate, migration, and an increasingly militarized border.

 Hamel’s photographs are held in the permanent collections of the Center for Documentary Studies at Duke University, West Virginia University, and the El Paso Museum of History.

 If you are interested in commissioning a story or purchasing a print please contact me directly at email@example.com or by phone at 570-506-5881.

-The New Yorker, The New York Times, The Washington Post, The Guardian, The Intercept, Barron's, Atlas Obscura, Texas Monthly, and El Paso Matters.
+The New York Times, The New Yorker, Wall Street Journal, The Washington Post, The Guardian, The Intercept, Barron's, Atlas Obscura, Texas Monthly, and El Paso Matters.